 Her current projects continue to explore the topic of social mobility in the UK, with joint work with Lindsey Macmillan, Paul Gregg, Luke Sibieta and Ellen Greaves seeking to understand the impressive school performance of children in London, especially for those from disadvantaged backgrounds.

-Sandra McNally, Surrey and LSE, various projects
+Sandra McNally, Surrey and London School of Economics, various projects

 Lindsey Macmillan, Institute of Education (intergenerational mobility)